Why Invest in Strengths?

 This growing global movement reflects a powerful shift toward understanding that, by focusing on what we do best, we unlock untapped potential both personally and professionally.

-But what exactly are strengths, and why should we devote our energy to developing them?
+But what exactly are strengths, and why should we invest our energy in developing them?

 Gallup defines talents as natural patterns of thought, feeling, or behaviour that can be productively applied.
 Strengths emerge when we intentionally invest in these talents by building knowledge, honing skills, and repeatedly practicing their use.

-For example, someone with an Empathy talent can develop it into a strength such as helping people find the right phrases to express their feelings - to themselves as well as to others.
+For example, someone with an Empathy talent can develop it into a strength as a creative leader, consistently fostering an atmosphere of support and understanding to enhance teamwork and build powerful relationships with various stakeholders.
 Strengths are talents amplified by effort and focus.

 Does Focusing on Strengths Mean Ignoring Weaknesses?